hot-glue-for-rails/hot-glue/README.md

 It gives users full control over objects they 'own' and by default it spits out functionality giving access to all fields.

 Hot Glue generates functionality that's quick and dirty.
 It let's you be crafty.
-Like a real glue gun with hot glue, take care not to burn yourself while using it.
+As with a real glue gun, take care not to burn yourself while using it.

 * Build plug-and-play scaffolding mixing HAML and turbo_stream responses
 * Automatically Reads Your Models (make them before building your scaffolding!)